WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/students.md

 ### cryo-EM - Software Engineering
 This project looks to report and analyse Big Data cryo-EM workflows and use machine learning to inform future experimental design.

+### BioNix - Software Engineering
+This project helps with reproducibility in the field of Bioinformatics.
+For more details see [BioNix project](student-bionix).

 ## Other projects